ami-iit/bipedal-locomotion-framework/README.md

 # :gear: Contributing

 **bipedal-locomotion-framework** is an open-source project, and is thus built with your contributions.
 We strongly encourage you to open an issue with your feature request.
-Once the issue has been open you can also proceed with a pull-request :rocket:
+Once the issue has been opened, you can also proceed with a pull-request :rocket: